Dreamy-Jy/ToonDo/README.md

 2. Activate the virtual environment and install dependencies:

-cd into your virtual enironment and run:
+cd into your virtual environment and run:

 `.
 Scripts/activate`